The Gloucester House SEND provision:

 We work hard to make sure that our school building and all classrooms are safe, stimulating and accessible.
 We have an Accessibility Plan though which we are making improvements to the school environment over time – for example we are improving the clarity of signs.
 It should be noted that we are not fully accessible for wheelchair users but we will move classes in order to welcome and include a child with long-term limited mobility.
-Making the building fully wheelchair accessible would not be considered a reasonable adjustment.

 We have an in-house team that ensure the building is kept in good order to make it a safe and pleasant environment.

-All staff are trained in de-escalation and physical intervention skills using the team teach system in order to avoid and deal with highly emotional situations and keep everybody safe.
+All staff are trained in de-escalation and physical intervention skills using the ‘Team Teach’ system in order to avoid and deal with highly emotional situations and keep everybody safe.